theCodeFox/FE-hive-news/README.md

 4. As a user, I should be able to view an individual article's comments.
 5. As a user, I should be able to sort articles by:
     - date created
-    - comment_count
+    - topic
     - votes
-6. As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality.
+6. As a user with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality.
 7. **As a user, I should be able to login to the site.**
 8. **As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.**
 9. As a logged in user, I should be able to post a new article to an existing topic.